(Acknowledgement: Pest Control Advisory Section, Food and Environmental Hygiene Department)

 What is Dengue fever?

-Dengue Fever is an acute viral disease characterized by sudden onset of fever, severe headache, pain behind the eyes, joint and muscle pain, loss of appetite, nausea and rash.
+Dengue Fever is an acute mosquito-borne infection caused by the dengue viruses.
+The dengue viruses encompass 4 different serotypes.
+The incubation period ranges from 3 to 14 days, commonly 4 to 7 days.
+Dengue fever is clinically characterized by sudden onset of high fever, severe headache, pain behind the eyes, joint and muscle pain, loss of appetite, nausea and rash.
 Some infected people may not develop apparent symptoms, and some may only have mild symptoms like fever, e.g. young children may exhibit a milder non-specific febrile illness with rash.
-The incubation period is 3 to 14 days.
-Occasionally, the disease may progress to Dengue Heamorrhagic Fever (DHF) with bleeding and shock, leading to death.

-Dengue is found in tropical and sub-tropical regions worldwide, and is an endemic disease in many Southeast Asian countries including Singapore, Malaysia, Indonesia, Laos, Thailand, Cambodia, Vietnam and the Philippines.
-Travellers visiting these places are advised to protect themselves against mosquitoes.
+Dengue is found in tropical and sub-tropical regions around the world, and is an endemic disease in many Southeast Asian countries including Singapore, Malaysia, Indonesia, Laos, Thailand, Cambodia, Vietnam and the Philippines.
+Travellers visiting these places are advised to protect themselves against mosquitoes bites.

 How does it spread?

-Dengue virus is transmitted to human by Aedes mosquitoes.
+Dengue virus is transmitted to human through the bites of infective female Aedes mosquitoes.
 This is a day-biting species with increased biting activities for 2 hours after sunrise and several hours before sunset.
 When a patient suffering from dengue fever is bitten by a vector mosquito, the mosquito is infected and it may spread the disease by biting other people.
-It cannot be directly transmitted from person to person.
+It cannot be spread directly from person to person.

 How can you prevent it?